Mathematics

 MATH 104 College Algebra 4 Credit Hours

-Primary purpose of this course is to prepare students for sucess in MATH 113.
-Topics include equations and inequalities, linear, quadratic, polynomial, rational, logarithmic and exponential functions along wiht their graphs; application of these functions, systems of linear inequalities.
-This course does not cover trigonometric functions and cannot be used as a prerquisite for MATH 115.
-Students electing this course should have at least taken two years of High School Algebra and one year of HIgh School Geometry or MATH 090.
-Students cannot receive credit for both MATH 104 and MATH 105.
-(F, W, S)
+Topics include equations and inequalities; linear, quadratic, polynomial, rational, logarithmic and exponential functions along with their graphs and applications; and systems of linear inequalities.
+This course does not cover trigonometric functions and cannot be used as a prerequisite for MATH 115.
+Students electing this course should have at least taken two years of High School Algebra and one year of High School Geometry or MATH 090.
+Students can receive credit for only one of MATH 100, MATH 1000, MATH 104, and MATH 1040.
+(F, W).

 Prerequisite(s): MATH 090 or Mathematics Placement with a score of 105